Writer, editor, founder Southwest Museum. Declared Historic Cultural Monument No. 68.

 Erected 1970 by City of Los Angeles.
 (Marker Number 68.)

 Location.
 34° 5.59′ N, 118° 12.415′ W. Marker is in Los Angeles, California, in Los Angeles County.
 Marker can be reached from the intersection of East Avenue 43 and California Highway 110.
+Marker is on the back porch of the home, open Sat-Sun 10-3.
 Touch for map.
-Marker is on the back porch of the home, open Sat-Sun 10-3.
 Marker is at or near this postal address: 200 E Ave 43, Los Angeles CA 90031, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Hale House, Circa 1887 (approx. 0.3 miles away); Valley Knudsen Garden Residence (approx. 0.4 miles away); Southwest Museum (approx. half a mile away); Portolá Trail (approx. 1.9 miles away); San Antonio Winery (approx. 2.3 miles away); Mother Ditch and The History Slugs (approx. 2.3 miles away); Barack Obama ‘83 (approx. 2.4 miles away); First Jewish Site in Los Angeles (approx. 2.6 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Hale House, Circa 1887 (approx. 0.3 miles away); Valley Knudsen Garden Residence (approx. 0.4 miles away); Charles Lummis (approx. half a mile away); Southwest Museum Confluence of Waters and Cultures (approx. 1.2 miles away); Route 66 & Chicken Boy (approx. 1.3 miles away); Fire Station No. 1 (approx. 1.4 miles away); Distribution Station No. 2 (approx. 1.7 miles away).
 Touch for a list and map of all markers in Los Angeles.

 Charles Lummis built this home with his own hands.
 He founded the Southwest Museum of the American Indian.
 He wrote ten books about the Southwest.
 He worked as Editor of the Los Angeles Times.
 He worked as Director of the Los Angeles Public Library.
 He was an Indian rights activist.
 He documented Spanish-American culture.
 He worked to restore the Spanish Missions.
 He was Knighted by the King of Spain.